jennahopkins/DATA399-Final-Project/README.md

 Wildfires in northern California are increasing in severity due to climate change and long-term fuel accumulation.
 However, current fuel treatment strategies are often not aligned with the environmental conditions that drive high-severity fire.

 This project develops a data-driven framework to improve wildfire mitigation by combining:
-1) a spatial risk model to identify where high-severity fire is most likely, and
+1) A spatial risk model to identify where high-severity fire is most likely
-2) a fire regime classification model to determine which treatments are most effective in different environments.
+2) A fire regime classification model to determine which treatments are most effective in different environments

 Together, these approaches provide a scalable method for improving the efficiency and effectiveness of fuel treatment planning.